Understanding WiFi Issues

-While most of the interference experienced by your home network may be unavoidable (neighbour's networks, domicile construction, etc.), there are some possible remedies of which to be aware when planning for the addition of other wireless devices, or attempting to improve the performance of your home network:
+While most of the interference experienced by your home network may be unavoidable (neighbour's networks, domicile construction, etc.), there are some possible remedies of which to be aware when attempting to improve the performance of your home network:

-- Allow your modem/router to automatically manage channels to switch away from congested frequencies.
-While forcing your access point onto a fixed channel can be quite effective in some situations, any modern access point has the ability to automatically move to a different channel if the current channel is experiencing too much interference.
+- Allow your modem to automatically manage wireless channels to switch away from congested frequencies.
+While forcing your modem onto a fixed channel can be quite effective in some situations, your Shaw modem has the ability to automatically move to a different channel if the current channel is experiencing too much interference.

 - Line of sight works best for signal strength.
-Don't put your 802.11b/g/n access point on the floor, this wastes half of its 360 degree field of range (see image below).
+For example, you shouldn't put your modem on the floor as this wastes half of its 360 degree field of range (see image below).

 - Use WiFi devices whenever possible.
 Some home wireless devices like baby monitors and security equipment use their own point-to-point connections and can cause a great deal of interference to other local wireless networks.
 By using WiFi devices, all clients connect to the signal and network provided by your access point.